Wall Street rises with hopes for trade deals that could forestall a recession

 Besides hopes for deals on trade, strong profit reports from U.S. companies have also helped to drive the S&P 500 closer to its all-time high set in February.

+Axon Enterprise, the company that sells Tasers, body cameras and other public safety equipment, jumped 12.5% after joining the list.
+It benefited from strong growth for its software and services, and it raised its forecast for revenue over the full year.

-Tapestry joined the list Thursday, and its stock climbed 5% after the company behind the Coach and Kate Spade brands reported better profit and revenue than expected.
+Tapestry rose 2.7% after the company behind the Coach and Kate Spade brands also reported better profit and revenue than expected.
 It credited new, younger customers in North America, among other things.

 “The global macroeconomic environment is volatile,” CEO Gavin Hattersley said.
 “Uncertainty around the effects of geopolitical events and global trade policy, including the impacts on economic growth, consumer confidence and expectations around inflation, and currencies has pressured the beer industry and consumption trends.”